 path: It is a string representing the path of the image to be read.

-flag: It specifies the way in which image should be read.
+flag: It specifies how an image should be read.
 Its default value is cv2.IMREAD_COLOR.
 All three types of flags are described below:

 - cv2.IMREAD_COLOR: It defines to load the color image.
 Any transparency of an image will be neglected.
 It is a default flag.
 Alternatively, we can pass integer value 1 for this flag.

-- cv2.IMREAD_GRAYSCALE: It defines to load an image in grayscale mode.
-Alternatively, we can pass integer value 0 for this flag.
+- cv2.IMREAD_GRAYSCALE: It defines loading an image in grayscale mode.
+Alternatively, we can give the integer value 0 for this flag.

 - cv2.IMREAD_UNCHANGED: It explains to load an image as such, including the alpha channel.
 Alternatively, we can pass integer value -1 for this flag.

 The method returns an image that is loaded from the specified filesystem.

 import cv2 path = 'info.png' # Using cv2.imread() method image = cv2.imread(path) # Displaying the image cv2.imshow('image', image) cv2.waitKey(0) cv2.destoryAllWindows()

 The cv2.waitKey() function waits for the user to press any key.

 Loading an image in grayscale mode

 If you want to convert RGB image to grayscale image, then this will be helpful.